Medical device regulatory compliance – Top 12 FAQs

 The answer to the first question is typically a ‘YES’.

-If you have a product that is intended to be used for a medical purpose, you will need to comply with the relevant medical device regulations.
+If you have a device that is intended to be used for a medical/therapeutic purpose, you will need to comply with the relevant medical device regulations.

-- As to which regulations apply to your company and type of device, you will need to consult with the relevant Competent Authority (Regulatory Authority) in your manufacturing, servicing, and/or distribution regions.
+• To determine which medical device regulations and standards apply to your company and specific type of device (risk class), you will need to consult with the relevant Competent Authority (Regulatory Authority) in your manufacturing and distribution regions.

-- Examples of these Authorities include the FDA for the distribution of a medical device USA, the TGA for the distribution of your products in Australia, the EMA for distribution in Europe, the MHRA for distribution in the UK, and other relevant Government Authorities.
+• Examples of Regulatory Authorities include the FDA for the distribution of a medical device USA, the TGA for the distribution of your products in Australia, the EMA for distribution in Europe, the MHRA for distribution in the UK, and other relevant Government Authorities.

 FAQ #4: What regulations do medical device companies need to comply with?

-In general, Regulatory Authorities expect medical device companies to comply with GMP rules, including Good Recordkeeping Practice (GRK) as well as with ISO 13485 Quality Management System (QMS) requirements.
+In general, Regulatory Authorities expect medical device companies to comply with Good Recordkeeping Practice (GRK) and data integrity expectations, as well as:

-Good Warehouse Practice (GWP) and Good Distribution Practice (GDP) regulations also apply.
+Good Warehouse Practice (GWP) and Good Distribution Practice (GDP) regulations also apply to therapeutic goods.
+Prevention of counterfeit products is also expected.

 FAQ #5: Will my medical device company be audited by the Regulatory Authority?

-Most Regulatory Inspections will evaluate (audit) a medical device company’s compliance with PIC/S GMP rules, ISO 13485 QMS standards, and other relevant GxP guidelines, and/or medical device regulations specific to their jurisdiction.
+Most Regulatory Inspections will evaluate (audit) a medical device company’s compliance with ISO 13485 QMS standards, ISO 14975 Risk Management Standards, and other relevant medical device regulations specific to their jurisdiction (or specific to the medical device type).

-Click here for a list of Regulatory Authorities for pharmaceuticals and medical devices.
+Click here for a list of Regulatory Authorities for therapeutic goods (medical devices and pharmaceuticals).

 Be sure your personnel comply with product-specific regulations and legal requirements in your jurisdiction of manufacture, product distribution and servicing.